shrutiramani7/movie-recommender/README.md

 > Cosine similarity compares **angles**, so two descriptions with the same mix of terms match even if one is longer.

 ---

-## 🗂️ Repository structure

-> Your repo may look like this.
-If your artifacts are in the project root, that’s fine—just keep paths in `app.py` consistent.